hypernova-developer/Jenny/README.md

 ## System Storage Requirements

 ### Jenny v7.0.0-BETA
-The Windows binary executables for Jenny on the latest release require approximately **1.24 MB** of local storage space.
+The Windows binary executable for Jenny on the latest release require approximately **1.24 MB** of local storage space.
 A minimum allocation of **2.50 MB** is recommended to accommodate local logging and configuration caches.

 ### Jenny v6.0.0-LTS